BatmansButler/GECO-Proposal/AlfredProposal.md

 Facilitating the inheritance of digital assets upon incapacitation or death represents a critical gap in decentralized key management.
 Typically, there are two strategies for crypto inheritance:

-1) Write down your keys with instructions on how to recover the assets.
+1) Do nothing
-2) Do nothing.
+2) Write down your keys with instructions on how to recover the assets

-Writing down keys and instruction introduces a severe OpSec vulnerability.
-Wherever the keys are recorded, they are vulnerable to being found and used by untrusted third parties.
-Even when a trusted party is used, there is a risk that they will misbehave or handle the keys carelessly.
+Unfortunately, "do nothing is generally the default option.
+It is probably the one used by most people who own a moderate amount of digital assets and in these cases, the assets are lost when the holder passes away.

+Writing down keys and instructions can work but introduces a severe vulnerabilities with regard to OpSec.
+Wherever the keys are recorded, they are vulnerable to discovery and use by malicious third parties.
+Even when a trusted party is used, there are risks that the person or group will misbehave or handle the keys carelessly.
 Elaborate schemes can be used to overcome these vulnerabilities but the vulnerabilities are never completely mitigated and often these schemes introduce new vulnerabilities.
-The option to do nothing is the default option.
-It is probably the one used by most people who own a moderate amount of digital assets.
-In these cases, the assets are lost when the holder passes away.

 =======